-Come and celebrate leadership!
+Come celebrate leadership!
 The Venderbush Leadership Lecture is designed to recognize extraordinary leadership.
 Since 1999, Grand Valley has honored the memory of Kenneth R. Venderbush through an ongoing series of leadership lectures.
 In addition to having the opportunity to listen to inspiring tales of leadership, this event offers the opportunity to acknowledge outstanding student leaders who contribute regularly to our community by bestowing the Immediate Impact Award to one exceptional student leader.
-New members of the National Leadership Honor Society Omicron Delta Kappa are also recognized during the event.

 Kenneth R. Venderbush (1930-1975)

 Dr. Kenneth R. Venderbush came to Grand Valley in 1969.
 During his tenure he served as Associate Professor and Acting Dean of William James College, and from 1969 until 1973 he was Vice President for Student Affairs.
 He received an undergraduate degree in speech from Kalamazoo College, an M.A. from Wayne State University, and a Ph.D. from Ohio State University in 1968.
 Dr. Venderbush's commitment to student affairs was highlighted by his understanding of student concerns.
 During his time as Vice President of Student Affairs, he worked to assure student input in the decision-making process.
 He was a strong advocate of student leadership participation as a learning tool.

 The Kenneth R. Venderbush Leadership Award (Awarded on April 5, 2017)

 Please note that the Kenneth R. Venderbush Leadership Award is not awarded at the Venderbush Leadership Reception.
 The Award is coordinated through the Dean of Students Office.